jeekim/EuropePMC-Identifier-Extractor/README.md

 # Identifier Extractor

-A text-mining pipeline to extract identifiers such as grant ids, accession numbers etc. in free text.
+A text-mining pipeline to extract identifiers such as European Research Council grant ids in free text.
 The pipeline mainly consists of two java programs.

  1. Dictionary-based tagger.
 Given a dictionary, the tagger identifies terms in the dictionary using a Java Finite Automata library.
  2. Validator.
 For each identified term, the validator removes erribeiys terms using several mechanisms (contextual information, online validation, etc.).